elidoran/cosmos-browserify/README.md

 #### 2. Create app browserify file

 Create a JavaScript file requiring the npm modules you want to browserify.
 The name must end with `browserify.js`.
+NOTE: Due to [Meteor Issue #3985](https://github.com/meteor/meteor/issues/3985) we must put something before the extension, like: `app.browserify.js`.
 For example:

 ```javascript
 // without var it becomes an app (global) scoped variable